Property and Casualty

 About the author

-Rob is a Senior Vice President in AIA, Alera Group’s Property & Casualty division.
+Rob is a Senior Vice President of the Property & Casualty division.
 He specializes in managing and negotiating the domestic and international contract/commercial surety programs between clients and surety companies throughout the United States.
 Rob is known as a trusted, professional, and confidential business partner.
 He is able to provide ongoing strategic advice, working closely with clients and their other advisors.

-Rob served as President of the Striewig Bonding Agency for over 30 years prior to joining AIA, Alera Group as one of the principals in 2017.
+Rob served as President of the Striewig Bonding Agency for over 30 years prior to joining Alera Group in 2017.
 He currently serves as a director on several boards within the industry and also has been involved on several national advisory boards.
 Rob is a past president of the MBX (Mid-Atlantic Builder’s Exchange) and is currently chairman of the Central PA chapter of CFMA’s (Construction Financial Management Associate) annual scholarship event.